couchbaselabs/cbl-template-app-maui-todo/Capella.md

 ## Create Scope/Collection for Data Storage

+In these directions, we will use the pre-existing `travel-sample` bucket to create a new Scope and Collection for storing data.
+This will allow us to store data in a separate Scope and Collection from the travel-sample data that is already present in the bucket.
+Advanced users can create a new bucket if they prefer to keep the data separate.

 When you log into Capella you should be at the Operational Cluster tab.
 Click on cluster listed in the provided cluster listing.
 The Home tab will appear and a listing of options should be presented.

 Click on the Data Tools tab.
 Once there, click the "+ Create" button on the left side of the navigation menu to create a new Scope and Collection.